Estimated reading time: 12 minutes

 → Technical SEO

 Technical SEO requires a bit more digital knowledge than some of the other parts of SEO.
-This piece has to do with how well bots crawl your website, how fast your website loads, using HTTPS, and a few more things.
-Again, like most of the other forms of SEO, Technical SEO is there to help improve the experience of your site’s visitors.
+Plus, this type involves how well bots crawl websites, how fast your website loads, using HTTPS, and a few other things.
+So, like most other forms of SEO, Technical SEO is there to help improve the experience of your site’s visitors.

 - Increase website speed